 Life in and around the Victoria and Alfred basins is busy.
 On this trip you'll come across resident seals to international ships visiting our shores.
 Hop on our Waterfront Harbour Cruise to see the city in a new light and learn more about Cape Town's proud nautical history.

-V&A Waterfront, outside the Two Oceans Aquarium.
-Bus stop 1
+V&A Waterfront, just below the Two Oceans Aquarium, at Bus Stop 1

 Cruise lasts about 25 minutes

 Have your camera ready for the Cape Fur seal